JCGuest/JCGuest.github.io/_posts/2019-09-16-what_is_object_oriented_programming_oop.markdown

 ---

 In OOP, we indentify objects for our programs to use.
-Humans think about objects as things with attributes and behaviours and we use objects based on those attributes and behaviours.
-In OOP, these things become classes, the blueprints and factories for objects.
-Each instance of an object contains instance variables which are the attributes of the object and object behaviours are described via methods.
+Humans think about objects as things with attributes and behaviours and use these objects based on those attributes and behaviours.
+In Ruby, these objects become classes, the blueprints and factories for objects.
+Each instance of an object contains instance variables which are the attributes of the object and the behaviours are described via methods.
 Take the example of a dog.
-A dog is a thing which makes it a class.
-A speciffic breed is an object of the class Dog.
+A dog is a can be seen as an object which can be realized in Ruby as a class "Dog".
+A speciffic breed is an attribute of the Dog class.
 The attributes of a breed such as size and color can be stored as instance variables.
-If you want your dog class to bark, this is a behaviour which is described by the methods.
+If you want your dog class to bark, this is a behaviour which is described by a method.

 The way objects are created in Ruby is by calling a new method on a class, as in the example below: